-Founded in 2012, Precision Sim Engineering is one of the newer brands to emerge onto the sim racing market.
-The entire company was founded on the desire to create a truly immersive and good-looking steering wheel, so this brand is one to go for if you want your next steering wheel to be built with sheer passion for sim racing.
+Precision Sim Engineering was founded in 2012 with the desire to create truly immersive and good-looking steering wheels, so this brand is one to go for if you want your next steering wheel to be built with sheer passion for sim racing!

 Trusted By Professionals

-The company has worked with professional racing drivers, and they even boast the fact that they have received custom orders from F1 drivers.
+They have worked with professional racing drivers, and they even boast the fact that they have received custom orders from F1 drivers.
 This is because they design and create all of their products in-house, starting from scratch.
 This means they can provide truly bespoke sim racing wheels.
-If you want to create your own custom wheel, that is also an option.
+If you want to create your own custom wheel, that is also an option!

-The steering wheels that are produced by Precision Sim Engineering are more expensive than the likes of ThrustMaster and even Fanatec, but this is down to their sheer quality.
-They are crafted out of the top materials, and so they look absolutely fantastic.
+The steering wheels that Precision Sim Engineering produce are more expensive than the likes of Thrustmaster and even Fanatec, but this is down to their sheer quality.
+They are crafted out of the best materials, and so they look and feel absolutely fantastic.